pinoniq/dependency-container/Readme.md

 A container loads a requested service using a given ServiceLocator.

+FileLoaders configure the containers for a set of Services.

-But, we have require, right?
+But, we have require/import/whatever, right?

 ## Differences with require and it's ../ hell